 5.5 Any person being towed behind a boat or other water craft (e.g., skiing, aquaplaning, jet skiing, wet biking, etc.) must wear a Coast Guard approved

 personal flotation device such as a life jacket.

 5.6 All boats and other water craft shall be kept securely moored and anchored when not in use.

-5.11 All drivers and operators of motor vehicles must have a current, valid license.
+5.11 All drivers and operators of motor vehicles and golf carts on District Property must have a current, valid drivers license.